paller42/azure_ad_jwt_verify/README.md

 `./gradlew run` will execute the application with a token embedded into the application.
 It will throw a TokenExpiredException as the token has obviously expired (but will dump the token's content nevetheless).

-`.gradlew run -Ptoken=eyJ0eXAiO ...
+`./gradlew run -Ptoken=eyJ0eXAiO ...
 MC5id0Iw` will execute the application with the specified token.